 Implementation summary:

 This exception allows for the preparation of temporary forms of copies of works, if the preparation of the copies constitutes an integral and essential part of a technological process and if the copies are transient or have only a secondary importance in that process.
-The sole purpose of the preparation must be to enable (1) a transmission in a network between third parties by an intermediary, or (2) a lawful use, that is, a use that occurs with the consent of the author or his successor in title, or another use which is not prohibited under the law.
+The sole purpose of the preparation must be to enable (1) a transmission in a network between third parties by an intermediary, or (2) a lawful use, that is, a use that occurs with the consent of the author or rightsholder, or another use which is not prohibited under the law.
 The copies must not have any independent economic importance.
 The provision expressly states, that it does not confer a right to prepare copies of literary works in the form of computer programs or compilations.

 Implementation details: